What Makes FEARLESS Different?

 We are always telling horses what to do & the only choice or opinion we allow are to answer yes or no to our requests.

 Process Dictation -

-You are learning how to have mutual discussions with your horse & allowing choices & opinions to be expressed without judgement.
-You are leaning how o allow your horse to lead these discussions, so you will be able to ask the right questions.
-You are also learning how to look without linking & creating magnetic projection.
+We are learning how to have mutual discussions with our horse & allowing choices & opinions to be expressed without judgement.
+We are learning how to allow our horse to lead these discussions, so we will be able to ask the right questions.
+We are also learning how to look without linking & creating a magnetic connection.

 Method Action -

 We are taught that we must always be doing something with our horses.
 There must always be an agenda with a goal at the end.

 Initially we learn to do nothing & see how behaviour disappears all on its own, without having to be addressed individually or directly.
 This is to show how to create a magnetic connection & begin to listen to what you horse is trying to teach us.
 We are learning to settle & balance your own thoughts & emotions which will allow us to communicate with our horse through a more subtle & sophisticated language of non-verbal sensory awareness.
 We are learning how to recognize mental & emotional imbalances & how to allow expressions so they can be brought to the surface & released.
 We will go back to teaching your horse specific actions eventually, but it will happen in a much different way.

 Being serious in the arena but relaxed on a trail ride & spending all of our time in thought processes of the future & past.
 Step-by-step plans of action & deeply held beliefs.
 These plans & normal thought processes eliminate our ability to see what's really happening, severely limits communication & connection.

 We are learning how to understand & eliminate all of these boxes in order to be in the flow of the moment with our horse.

 Repeating single behaviours until they are executed perfectly.